YunongPan/group_surfing_ws/README.md

 	`./run_gazebo.sh`

-	Click on the current terminal and use
+	*Note:* Click on the current terminal and use

 	t	z	u
 	g	h	j